 Perhaps the biggest sighs of relief came from the biotechnology industry.
-Tucked in the 2,600-page health care law is a provision that created a regulatory pathway to make generic versions of high-tech biologic drugs—products that account for $40 billion in sales a year.
+Tucked in the 2,600-page health care law is a provision that created a regulatory pathway to make generic versions of high-tech biologic drugs — products that account for $40 billion in sales a year.

-Had the court thrown out the health care law in its entirety, it would have also voided “a very carefully negotiated, painstaking compromise,” said Zuckerman Spaeder partner Carlos Angulo, and renegotiating it would have been no simple matter.
+Had the court thrown out the health care law in its entirety, it also would have voided “a very carefully negotiated, painstaking compromise,” said Zuckerman Spaeder partner Carlos Angulo, and renegotiating it would have been no simple matter.
 “There are a lot of relieved people out there,” he said.

 Still, lawyers caution that the Supreme Court may not have the final word on health care.

 “This is not the end of it,” said Venable partner Ted Ramirez, chairman of the firm’s health care public policy group.
 “It’s almost a repoliticization of the process.”
-The presidential election in November and the 113th Congress next year “may trigger a whole new scenario,” he said.
+The presidential election in November and the new Congress next year “may trigger a whole new scenario,” he said.

 In the meantime, “the court has spoken,” he said.
 “We simply have to help our clients cope and identify opportunities.”